Aeroluna/LunaCoopMod/README.md

 It just looks nice c:

-- Reduced health of Cyclone from 200 to 120.
+- Reduced Cyclone life from 200 to 120.
 - Increased movement speed of Cyclone from 2.8125 to 3.375.
-- Reduced damage of Cyclone's Lock On missiles from 25 to 20 (Total reduced from 500 to 400).
+- Reduced Cyclone's Lock On missile damage from 25 to 20 (Total reduced from 500 to 400).
-- Reduced damage of Lock On with Mag-Field Accelerators missles from 40 to 30 (Total reduced from 1000 to 600).
+- Reduced Lock On with Mag-Field Accelerators missle damage from 40 to 30 (Total reduced from 1000 to 600).
 - Changed Lock On missile damage from ranged damage to spell damage (No longer affected by armor).
 - Changed Lock On autocast to prioritize air units that threaten the Cyclone.
 - Increased Lock On autocast range from 7 to 7.5 (Ability is still cast at 7 range).
 - Increased dummy weapon range while channeling Lock On (Cyclones will stand farther back when attack moved).

 Parity with Versus Cyclones.
 Not sure why Co-op changed the Lock On ability so much.
 This change affects Swann.

+- Increased Infested Swarm Egg life from 70 to 75.
+- Added Biological tag to Infested Swarm Egg.
+- Changed Infested Swarm Egg to be selected with Select Army Units.

+Copied from Versus.
+Biological added and a slight health increase to compensate.

 - Added Shield Batteries to Artanis, Vorazun, Alarak, and Fenix.
 - Increased Shield Battery range by 2.